<xmp><BODY></xmp>The Evolution of the Future APC

 Internal Security Vehicles

-The main application for such a wheeled armoured vehicle, however, is for internal security (IS) and law enforcement operations.
+A wheeled, rather than tracked APC, might be useful to police and internal security forces.
 The role of such a vehicle complements and intermeshes with that of LPMVs.
 Wheeled APCs may be larger models of MRAP, useful when capacity is a priority over off-road mobility.

-An IS vehicle should be constructed from readily available military and commercial components.
-The AV Dragoon 300, for example, included components of the M113 and M809 and M939 five-ton trucks.
+An IS vehicle (and low-cost wheeled APC) should be constructed from readily available military and commercial components.
+The AV Dragoon 300, for example, included components of the M113 and the M809 and M939 five-ton trucks.

-For this intended role, a “conventional” appearance, as seen with vehicles such as the Humber Pig will be preferable to something that is more overtly tank- or armoured car-like.
+For IS role, a “conventional” appearance, as seen with vehicles such as the Humber Pig, will be preferable to something that is more overtly tank- or armoured car-like.

 A roof-mounted turret has limited applications for an IS vehicle.
 The width, length and height of the roof creates a considerable dead zone around a vehicle, which is easily infiltrated in the urban environments such a vehicle is likely to be used in.